- 2 – Early adoption

 - GFI is working with several universities to draft, edit, and submit proposals to recent NSF center funding opportunities.

 - GFI helped form the world’s first cellular agriculture research center in India

 - GFI tracks relevant funding opportunities in our research funding database

 - GFI maps the labs driving forward research advancements in our scientific research database

-- GFI recently launched our collaborative researcher directory to help researchers identify potential project or center collaborators
+- GFI recently launched our alternative protein researcher directory to help researchers identify potential project or center collaborators

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!